Book Now

 We use a mix of private air-conditioned mini-buses, taxis and tourist coaches for the whole trip.

-Our friendly VoluntEars staff will be waiting to collect you on arrival and they’ll accompany you on all journeys in Nepal.
+Our staff will accompany you on all journeys in Nepal.

 Nepali sign language class